Awake99/Awake99.github.io/campus/_posts/2015-11-09-spiritweek.md

 ---
 layout: article
-image: /img/GazetteOnline.jpg
+image: /img/spirit.jpg
 title: In the Spirit of Spirit Week
-excerpt: "The BASIS Scottsdale Gazette has joined the leagues of many of the world’s biggest newspaper publications embracing technological advances with open arms.
-Yes, that’s right.
-The BASIS Scottsdale Gazette is going online."
+excerpt: "More than just the advent of a scary, orange-blasted holiday, October signals the coming of BASIS’s famous Spirit Week."
 ---

 <h2>In the Spirit of Spirit Week</h2>